scootern917/penney_final_revisions/Documentation.md

 ---

-## DataManagement.py
+## Processing.py
-The DataManagement file has several functions associated with storing and processing data for visualization purposes.
+The Processing file has several functions associated with storing and processing data for visualization.

 `load_process_simulations(path)`